 In this paper we have presented a novel quadcopter design that differs from a conventional quadcopter in the use of passive hinges which allow each of the four arms to rotate freely between unfolded and folded configurations.
-The vehicle was designed to be nearly identical to a conventional quadcopter aside from the presence of the four passive hinges, which are lightweight and thus do not significantly affect the power consumption of the vehicle.
-Although these additional unactuated degrees of freedom require stricter bounds on the thrust forces produced by each propeller, these additional bounds were shown to not significantly affect the agility of the vehicle when flying in the unfolded configuration, aside from a reduced ability to produce yaw torques.
-Additionally, a method for easily synthesizing controllers for the different
+The vehicle was designed to be nearly identical to a conventional quadcopter aside from the presence of the four passive hinges, resulting in the vehicle having a nearly identical power consumption as a conventional quadcopter when flying in the unfolded configuration.
+Compared to a conventional quadcopter, additional constraints were placed on the control inputs of the vehicle such that the arms do not fold or unfold unexpectedly.
+At hover, these constraints were shown to reduce the maximum yaw torque of our experimental vehicle by 36%, but did not reduce the maximum thrust or roll and pitch torques.